carterw94/PriceHawk/README.md

 A full-stack e-commerce price tracker.
 Add any product URL, configure the CSS selector for the price element, and PriceHawk scrapes and stores the price on a schedule — visualizing the history on a live dashboard.

+Amazon requires anti-bot proxy services (like Bright Data or ScraperAPI) so any links from amazon.com may not be accurate.

 ![Dashboard screenshot](docs/screenshot.png)

 ## Features